 The World Baseball Classic returns in 2023

-The World Baseball Classic, Inc. (WBCI) announced the dates, stadiums and pools for the 2023 World Baseball Classic on Thursday.
+The World Baseball Classic, Inc. (WBCI) announced this Thursday the dates, stadiums and pools for the 2023 World Baseball Classic.

 The fifth edition of the Clásico, which was supposed to take place in 2021, but was canceled due to the COVID-19 pandemic, will now take place from March 9 to 21, 2023, and will take place at the Intercontinental Stadium in Taichung, in Taiwan; the Tokyo Dome in Japan; Chase Field, the stadium of the Arizona Diamondbacks, in Phoenix; and the loanDepot Park, the stadium of the Miami Marlins, in Florida.